Feb 20, 2020

 The CCPA provides permanent residents of California with new data privacy rights.
 They can know what and how personal information is used, request deletion and prevent businesses from collecting further information about them.
 Sponsored by the advocacy group Californians for Consumer Privacy, the CCPA has been termed "the most comprehensive privacy law in the country."

 The implications of the landmark CCPA law extend far beyond California and represent a considerable shift in attitudes regarding data privacy in the US.
-For example, One Trust survey found that only 2 percent of businesses considered themselves CCPA compliant as of late August 2019.
+For example, a survey found that only 2 percent of businesses considered themselves CCPA compliant as of late August 2019.
 But the requirements are forcing businesses to take consumer data privacy seriously.

 What's more, a report from Capgemini Research Institute shows that consumers want to do business with organizations that enforce data privacy over those that don't.
 39 percent of consumers from the survey revealed they would purchase more goods from companies that safeguard their data, while 70 percent of respondents want to stop dealing with businesses that lack sufficient data privacy protection measures.